yifatdzigan/c3s-magic-frontend/src/static/contents/Provenance.md

 ### The API
 S-ProvFlow system exposes a RESTful web API which offers high-level services on top of the storage backend.
-The API methods are classified in <i>provenance acquisition</>, <i>monitoring<i>, <i>discovery</i>, <i>validation and traceability</i>, <i>comprehensive-summaries</i>, <i>export</i>.
+The API methods are classified in <i>provenance acquisition</i>, <i>monitoring</i>, <i>discovery</i>, <i>validation and traceability</i>, <i>comprehensive-summaries</i>, <i>export</i>.
+This is the service layer on top of which all the above visualisation and exploration tools are built.

-The API returns provenance information in JSON-LD, which includes PROV and S-PROV semantics and references to external controlled vocabularies.
-It allows clients to selectively export provenance traces in PROV-XML and RDF for single results, as well as for a whole computation.
+The API returns information in JSON-LD, which includes PROV and S-PROV semantics and references to external controlled vocabularies for the domain metadata describng the data entities.
+It allows clients to selectively export provenance traces in PROV-XML and RDF for a single data results, as well as for the entire computation.

 The system can be deployed using docker technology.
 Current development branch with full dockerisation available at: https://github.com/andrejsim/s-provenance/